Risk Management and Cyber Security

 GEO Safety Institute

 GEO has long been an industry leader in Safety & Risk Management.
 Several years ago, we launched a university partnership to create a Correctional Officers Safety Course.
 After many years of success and hundreds of GEO students attending the course, we decided to bring the course in-house.
 After six months of planning, development, and creating the curriculum, the first GEO/OSHA General Industry 30- hour class was conducted in December 2016.
-In 2024, GEO’s Risk Management department conducted two classes for Fire Safety Managers.
+GEO’s Risk Management department conducts two classes for Fire Safety Managers annually.

 The GEO Safety Institute provides safety curriculum to each Division of the Company, as well as training curriculum for The GEO Continuum of Care®.
 Instructors are authorized trainers of the OSHA511 30-hour General Industry course.
 The course is generally attended by Fire Safety Managers, maintenance staff, compliance staff, management staff, and others.
 Since the inception of the GEO Safety Institute, approximately 525 Certificates of completion have been issued to successful participants.